zhengqm/DPPL-Proj/README.md

 ## Evaluation Rules for Freesa

 As we only have `add`, `multiply` operations on float.
-The evaluation rule is quite simple.
+The evaluation rule is based on them.

 ## Typing Rules for Freesa

+In `Freesa` we only have one kind of type:

+	Float(n)

 All variables in `Freesa` is typed in `Float(n)`, where `n` denotes the valid bits of the float in the decimal system.
 These varibles are constructed in the form: